RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 ### PlayStation, N64, Dreamcast, PSP

 Due to limited processing power and/or lack of emulator efficiency, some games will never achieve playable speeds.
+PlayStation runs very good on Pi 3, but N64 emulation is hit or miss, mostly miss.
+If you want to play it at reasonable speeds, try to overclock it by using a heat sink.

 ## Configuration Improvements